Section of Critical Care

 E-mail notification of the decisions will be sent to the applicants.

-- Participation in an assigned established research protocol in the field of the Pulmonary, Allergy and Critical Care.
+- Participation in an assigned established research protocol in the field of the Pulmonary, Allergy, and Critical Care.

-- Maintain communication by the research team
+- Maintain communication with the research team

 - Attend weekly mentorship meetings

 - Complete a 1 page essay outlining their learning experience

 A limited stipend will be provided for each appointee, payable in two equal amounts at the middle and end point of theappointment.
 Stipend amount will be determined by the specific project assignment.